Transfer Money

 Once you’ve made an account and purchased some crypto, you just need to find a local crypto broker or individual who will give you pesos for crypto.

-The whole exchange is not unlike changing dollars on Florida street.
+The whole exchange is not unlike changing dollars on Florida Street.

 Your crypto is sent to their online wallet at the moment of transaction.